deerawan/covid-19-stats/README.md

 # Corona Stats

-Chrome extension to display Covid-19 stats based on data from [worldometers](https://www.worldometers.info/)
+Chrome extension to display Covid-19 stats

+## Features

+- Live data based on [worldometers](https://www.worldometers.info/)
+- Statistics number of confirmed, recovered, and deaths and more
+- Search by country
+- Dark mode

-## Development server
+## Development

 Run `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `npm run build -- --watch` to reload extension automatically to chrome.
+Run `npm run build -- --watch` to reload extension automatically to Chrome.

-## Build

-Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running unit tests
+### Running unit tests

-Run `npm t` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm t` to execute the unit tests

-## Running end-to-end tests
+### Running end-to-end tests

-Run `ng e2e` to execute the end-to-end
+Run `npm run e2e` to execute the end-to-end